-In September 2012 Malvern College established its first overseas campus, Malvern College Qingdao, in partnership with Babylon Education, a Hong Kong based education group formed by Harvard and Oxford graduates with extensive experience in education.
-Drawing on the experience and expertise of both our international staff and the local bilingual team, we have successfully brought an authentic British boarding school experience to students in China.
-Despite its short history, the school has established a strong reputation and its students have received offers from leading universities including University of Cambridge, Massachusetts Institute of Technology, University of California Los Angeles, and Imperial College London.
-A similar school has established in Chengdu, Sichuan Province, in September 2015 to make this educational model available to students in western China.
-Its first cohort of students have achieved outstanding IGCSE results after one year in the school—57% A* and 67* A & A*.
-Recently, we had another new member of Malvern College opened in Cairo, Egypt.
+In September 2012 Malvern College established its first overseas campus, Malvern College Qingdao.
+Despite its short history, the school has established a significatn reputation and produced graduates who received offers from leading universities including University of Cambridge, Massachusetts Institute of Technology, University of California Los Angeles, and Imperial College London etc. Malvern College Chengdu was established in September 2015.
+Its students have achieved outstanding IGCSE results after one year of education – 57% of students obtained A* and 67* A & A*.
+Malvern College Egypt was opened in August 2016 in Cairo, Egypt.

-The Malvern College’s family of schools offers distinctive advantages for our students and staff in opportunities for exchange, transfer, sharing of practice, and professional development.
+The latest member of Malvern College is Malvern College Chengdu, Xinjin, which is scheduled to be completed and begin operation in 2019.
+The Malvern College family of schools offers distinct advantages for our students and staff in opportunities for exchanges, transfer, sharing of practice, and professional development.

 The majority of places will be offered to students with foreign passports of an international background.
 Students enrolled in Malvern College Pre-School Hong Kong for a minimum of 1 year will have priority for assessment for Malvern College Hong Kong over other applicants.